CESNET/inventory-monitor-plugin/README.md

 ```

 **String Representations:**
-All models now include a primary key prefix in their string representations for uniqueness and traceability:
+All models use optimized string representations for human readability and searchability (see [String Representations & Readability](#string-representations--readability) section above):
-- Format: `#{pk}: <model_specific_identifier>`
-- Example: `#42: Asset1 (SN12345)` for an Asset
-- Composite models use helper methods to avoid ID duplication in related references
+- Format varies by model type to show the most relevant identifying information
+- Natural keys appear first (serial numbers, contract names, RMA numbers)
+- Related context is shown in parentheses or brackets
+- Primary keys are omitted for cleaner text display

 ### Core Models